 The Navigator Certificate curriculum combines the theory and ethics of human services with development of professional skills that employers and people with lived experience in the justice system have identified as keys to success in the workplace.

 - College-level introduction to the development of the human services profession, ethics in the profession, and ways to meet human needs through the promotion of justice;

 - Employability skills such as self-care, understanding workplace norms and culture, communication skills; and

-- A foundation in human services skills including navigating and accessing social services; finding voice and drawing on lived experience as part of the helping process; using technology and mobile tech platforms; Motivational Interviewing and cognitive behavioral interventions; and writing skills for human services.
+- A foundation in human services skills including navigating and accessing social services; finding voice and drawing on lived experience as part of the helping process; using technology and mobile tech platforms; Motivational Interviewing; and writing skills for human services.